elixirbeats/abletoolz/README.md

 Supports both Windows and MacOS created sets.

 ## Updates
+- Added `--db` to create a sample database, which can then be used with `--fix-samples-collect` and `--fix-samples-absolute` to automatically fix any broken sample references.
 - Ableton 8, 9, 10 and 11/11.1b sets are now supported.
 - Abletoolz now preserves your set file creation/modification times by storing them before writing changes and then modifying the file after.